jimratliff/GenoMac-system/README.md

 - Log in, using the Apple Account that purchased the MAS apps to be installed by Homebrew

 ### Use Homebrew to install applications and fonts
+Copy the following code block and paste into Terminal:
 ```shell
 cd ~/.genomac-system
 make install-via-homebrew
 ```

 ### Implement systemwide settings
+Copy the following code block and paste into Terminal:
 ```bash
 cd ~/.genomac-system
 git pull origin main